 What keeps healthy?
 Venture Life

-The hazards which, in the opinion of the population, harmed our health at that time were listed in descending order: toxic waste, asbestos, side effects of strong medicines, car exhaust fumes, drinking water pollution, AIDS and nuclear power stations.
+The population at large when interviewed chose the hazards they believed could harm our health.
+They are listed in descending order: toxic waste, asbestos, side effects of strong medicines, car exhaust fumes, drinking water pollution, AIDS and nuclear power stations.

-The experts from science and technology, who were also interviewed, gave a completely different assessment of the risks.
-At 81 percent, the tar and nicotine vapour from cigarettes posed the greatest health risk for them.
+At 81 percent, the tar and nicotine vapour from cigarettes poses the greatest health risk for them.
 71 percent pointed out that people do not get enough exercise.
 58 percent reminded people that alcohol is poison.
-At 42 percent, "fat" and "too much" food was also classified as far more dangerous than asbestos, toxic waste or the dangers of nuclear energy.
+At 42 percent, "fat" and "too much" food is also classified as far more dangerous than asbestos, toxic waste or the dangers of nuclear energy.

 Karin Felix could help us answer the question.
 She has written a bestseller called "Fitness and Beauty".
 It reads like this in the opening credits: